dannguyen/journalism-syllabi/README.md

 <a href="http://blog.mattwaite.com/post/141582141069/i-wrote-a-data-journalism-manual-for-my-college-in">Homepage</a> /
 <a href="https://www.dropbox.com/s/lbnmaudrt112li3/geeklikeme.pdf?dl=0">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>In that independent study, for one credit hour, I was to create a Computer-Assisted Reporting class.
+        In that independent study, for one credit hour, I was to create a Computer-Assisted Reporting class.
 The proposal I had to write said I would create a syllabus, recommend texts and create class materials.

-In the proposal, I wrote that “every reporter should know how to feed a city budget into a spr...</em></p>
+In the proposal, I wrote that “every reporter should know how to feed a city budget into a spre
+        </small></p>

         <p>Instructors: Matt Waite</p>
     </td>
     <td>
-        University of Nebraska-Lincoln
+        <small>University of Nebraska-Lincoln</small>
     </td>
   </tr>